mahmoudSaaadallah/Learning/JavaScript-Learning-main/Parsing(Casting to number).md

 ```

 - As we saw in this example as the string started with letter it returns NaN, because the parseInt() method didn't find number.
-- We also have to know that NaN is a type of number, even if it Not a Number, but it's under the Number class.
+- We also have to know that NaN is a type of number, even if it Not a Number, but it's under the Number class. [[NaN(Not a Number)]].

 -------